 It is not.
 It needs patience and persistence to succeed.

 An investment that may result in sleepless nights is worth ignoring.
 You should keep a sense of respect for the market’s inherent risk.

 On a lighter note, our brains are not wired to be purely rational investors.

-We need to learn from our mistakes and implement it in our daily lives.
+We need to learn from our mistakes and implement them in our daily lives.
 I haven’t forgotten the lessons of 2008 and probably will never because it only made me wiser.

-While you have taken all the precautions, you will never know when others can press the wrong button of the device and you not they crash.
+While you have taken all the precautions, you will never know when others can press the wrong button on the device, and you, not crash.